carbon-language/carbon-lang/llvm/utils/lit/README.txt

  Contributing to lit
 =====================

-Please read the TODO file in this directory for ideas on what to work on.
+Please browse the Test Suite > lit category in LLVM's Bugzilla for ideas on what to work on.

 Before submitting patches, run the test suite to ensure nothing has regressed:

     # From within your LLVM source directory.